Gradient Descent as Implicit EM in Distance-Based Neural Models: Relation to Prior Work

 \section{Relation to Prior Work}

-The result derived here does not stand alone.
-It depends on prior work for its geometric foundation and gains significance from recent empirical findings that it explains.
-This section positions the contribution relative to three bodies of work: the distance-based interpretation of neural representations, recent evidence of Bayesian structure in transformers, and classical results on energy-based learning and expectation-maximization.
+The result derived here depends on prior work for its geometric foundation and gains significance from recent empirical findings that it explains.
+This section positions the contribution relative to four bodies of work: the distance-based interpretation of neural representations, classical results connecting EM to gradient methods, recent evidence of Bayesian structure in transformers, and energy-based learning.